Lisbon Airport to Cascais in 2026 - Best Transport Options

 Direct vs Transfer Routes

-There is no long direct bus from the airport to Cascais.
-The preferred public option stays on one transfer: metro from the airport to a central hub, then the CP Cascais line train to Cascais.
-This setup minimizes the number of changes and keeps things straightforward during travel.
+There is no direct bus from the airport to Cascais.
+The best public transport option is to take the metro from the airport to a station in the city, and then hop on the CP Cascais line.
+This way, you don’t have to switch services a lot.

-If you favor a single-transfer path, take the metro to Cais do Sodré and switch to the Cascais line.
-Allow extra time during morning and late afternoon peaks when queues at the airport can form.
+If you want to only switch transport once, take the metro to Cais do Sodré and then get on the Cascais line.
+Give yourself extra time during rush hour because it can get busy at the airport.

 Schedules, Fares & Practical Tips